Eeko/40k-horde-mode-markdown/cards/secondary/study-behaviours.md

 title: Study Behaviors
 type: secondary
 author: The Poorhammer Podcast
-flavor: The last sixty stupid evil guys who tried to control the aliens all got their brains spread out on cream crackers, but I think their problem was \\not being stupid and evil enough.
+hidden-flavor: The last sixty stupid evil guys who tried to control the aliens all got their brains spread out on cream crackers, but I think their problem was \\not being stupid and evil enough.
 flavor-source: Alien
 ---